-If there is an unavoidable reason why you cannot be at the scheduled exam, you need to contact me to arrange a make-up exam before the scheduled exam.
+If there is an unavoidable reason why you can not be at the scheduled exam, you need to contact me to arrange a make-up exam before the scheduled exam.
 If you are unable to attend the exam due to illness, I will request a doctor's note.
-If you are unable to provide this, you will receive a zero for that exam.